-The National Coalition on Health Care (NCHC) was formed more than two decades ago to help achieve comprehensive health system change and is currently led by John Rother.
+The National Coalition on Health Care (NCHC) was formed more than two decades ago to help achieve comprehensive health system change.
+We aim to be a leader in promoting a healthy population and a more effective, efficient and responsive health system that provides quality care for all.

 Our members are our strength.
 The diversity of our highly respected member organizations, their experienced leadership and their substantive expertise make the Coalition a powerful voice in the health policymaking community.
 Since its creation in 1990, NCHC has consistently advanced health system change to improve the accessibility, affordability, quality and cost-effectiveness of care.